-What Employers Need to be Doing to Successfully Implement the New Law at Their Workplace in 2018
+What Employers Need to be Doing to Successfully Implement the Law at Their Workplaces in 2021

 LONG TERM PLANNING

 2018 is the eighth full year of the Patient Protection and Affordable Care Act (ACA).
 NASRO is providing employers with a roadmap that will lay out the provisions of the law that have been delayed, but are now being implemented.
 The U.S. Departments of the Treasury, Health and Human Services and Labor are continuing to develop regulations and provide guidance.
 State governments may also interpret the law’s provisions differently unless there is clear guidance from the federal agencies.
 The federal web site, www.healthcare.gov, is a good basic resource for the most recent news on health care reform.
 In the meantime, this guide will help provide an overview of what can be expected in the years to come.